mastodon/documentation/content/en/methods/oauth.md

 force_login
 : Boolean.
 Forces the user to re-login, which is necessary for authorizing with multiple accounts from the same instance.

+lang
+: String.
+The ISO 639-1 two-letter language code to use while rendering the authorization form.

 #### Response
 ##### 200: OK